The Dangers of Inadequate Tire Safety

 - Old Tires – Tread depth is important, but it’s not the only metric automobile owners should monitor.
 The rubber in tires can break down as time passes.
 Cracks can develop and the tire tread and steel belts can separate, leading to crashes, death, and personal injury.
 This can occur regardless of the amount of tread remaining on the tire.
 The NHTSA states that aging can occur more rapidly in warm climates and when a tire is exposed to coastal climates and sunlight.
 There are no specific government guidelines on how long a tire will last, and car and tire manufacturers have differing opinions.
 Some say to replace tires no later than six years after they are manufactured.
 Some manufacturers recommend inspections after just five years.

-- Underinflated Tires – According to Safe Bee, NHTSA data suggests that 11,000 motor vehicle crashes involving underinflated tires occur every year, as well as 200 deaths.
+- Underinflated Tires – According to Safe Bee, NHTSA tire safety statistics show that 11,000 motor vehicle crashes involving underinflated tires occur every year, as well as 200 deaths.
 Underinflated tires can lead to overheating, which results in tire damage that can cause loss of control, accidents, and dangerous crashes.
 What’s more, data shows that many drivers do not know what their tire pressure should be or how to check it.

 - Blowouts – Blowouts can be a normal part of driving, but can also be dangerous when they occur at high speeds or cause an inability to control a vehicle.
 Underinflation, overloading, potholes, and road hazards are common causes of blowouts.
 However, some blowouts and other tire problems are caused by manufacturing defects, and may even warrant a products liability case.